+Tofu cutlet is a protein rich tasty snacks.
 Crispy snacks can’t go wrong.
-Tasty treat with lots of protein from tofu makes it healthy too.
+Tasty and healthy after school snacks.
 If you are cautious about oil this tofu cake is a great appetizer for you with less oil.

 Snacks are something which I always relish.
 After returning from school hot snacks with complan welcomes us home.
 Usually Amma prepares some tiffin varieties but once in a week she prepares some special snacks.
 Well, deep fried snacks like Pakoda, bonda, bhaji, Chips, Thattai, mixture etc are considered to be special for us.
 Those days Puff and cutlets are from bakery.
 My Aunt taught my mother how to make potato cutlets.
 Those days it was always deep or shallow fried.

 few days when my son refuses whatever I give him for lunch /dinner.
 If it is a bad day all three courses are a big deal.
 Like mom, even he like snacks.
 When he was young, well even now he is young, can I say when he stared talking, I once prepared bhaji at home and gave him, he loved it.
 Ever since he always address all snacks as bhaji.
 There are days when Paniyaram, waffle, cutlet, puff, croissant etc become bhaji.

 Our friends and family always tease me for cheating him.
 Instead of rejecting everything if the word bhaji can make him have few pieces I don’t mind naming all my dishes as bhaji.